phalcon/documentation/docs/application-micro.md

 With this simple change, all handlers remain uninstantiated until requested by a caller.
 Consequently, when a caller requests `/invoices/get/2`, our application instantiates the `InvoicesController` and calls the `get` method.
 The application now utilizes fewer resources.

 #### Extra performance tip
 For large applications, there's no need to mount all collections, even if they are lazy-loaded.
-Phalcon uses `regex` to match routes, and to speed up the routing process, a _pre-filter_ can be run.
+Phalcon uses `regex` to match routes and to speed up the routing process, a _pre-filter_ can be run.
 For instance:

 ```php
 $uri = new \Phalcon\Http\Message\Uri($_SERVER['REQUEST_URI']);